kylecunningham/CMC/README.md

 ##For source
 * Python 2.7.9 or later (Must be 2.X series)
 * WXPython for python 2.x

 ##For binary
-* A windows or macintosh computer capable of running binarys.
+* A windows or macintosh computer capable of running binarys (Windows XP or later and MacOSX 10.5 or later recommended)
 * Some patients.